MicrosoftDocs/azure-docs/articles/defender-for-cloud/quickstart-onboard-gcp.md

 1. Select **Create**.

    > [!NOTE]
+   > The following APIs must be enabled in order to discover your GCP resources and allow the authentication process to occur:
+   > - `iam.googleapis.com`
+   > - `sts.googleapis.com`
+   > - `cloudresourcemanager.googleapis.com`
+   > - `iamcredentials.googleapis.com`
+   > - `compute.googleapis.com`
-   > For the discovery of GCP resources and for the authentication process, you must enable the following APIs: `iam.googleapis.com`, `sts.googleapis.com`, `cloudresourcemanager.googleapis.com`, `iamcredentials.googleapis.com`, and `compute.googleapis.com`.
-If you don't enable these APIs, we'll enable them during the onboarding process by running the GCloud script.
+   > If you don't enable these APIs at this time, you can enable them during the onboarding process by running the GCloud script.

 After you create the connector, a scan starts on your GCP environment.
 New recommendations appear in Defender for Cloud after up to 6 hours.
 If you enabled autoprovisioning, Azure Arc and any enabled extensions are installed automatically for each newly detected resource.